Your Home Price:

 With your mortgage offer numbers on hand, you just have to input all the known parameters, clicking on the advanced options, and choosing the home insurance rate you are paying, property tax, HOA fees, and contingent PMI.

-In case you are in the early stage of visiting houses or in the process of buying, deciding among different properties, then our tool will be useful: you might don’t know a few things about your home, for instance, how much your interest rate or property tax will be.
-Being the case, you may just have a look at today’s rates, and write down your ZIP code: homeowners insurance and the tax amount will be very close to the actual costs so that you will have a complete estimate of the total payments included in your future mortgage.
+In case you are in the early stage of visiting houses or in the process of buying, deciding among different properties, then our tool will be also useful: you might don’t know a few things about your home, for instance, how much your interest rate or property tax will be.
+Being the case, you may just have a look at today’s rates (or asking your real estate agent), and specify your ZIP code: homeowners insurance and the tax amount will be automatically inferred, and be close to the actual costs so that you will have a complete estimate of the total payments included in your future mortgage.

 – Homeowner’s insurance: as a warranty for their asset of investment, nearly every lender will require that you have coverage for at least your home purchase value, to consider closing the mortgage contract.
 You can decide to pay it apart, or to escrow your monthly installments into the mortgage account: by inputting your insurance premium, you are assuming the latter option.
-If you don’t know how much is it, we give you a quick estimate based on your ZIP code.
-By the way, if you prefer to consider a more personalized home insurance quote, have a look at our home insurance companies section.
+If you don’t know how much is it, we give you a quick (average) estimate based on your ZIP code; if you prefer to consider a more precise home insurance quote, have a look at our home insurance companies section.

-– HOA (Homeowner’s Association) fees are due expenses if your house is within a community, a condo for instance, that sets its own rules for administering a group of properties, sharing the same spaces, safety conditions, general upkeeping, or still about parking and use of common areas.
-HOA fees are then used as a fund to guarantee services, maintenance of exteriors and the outside of houses, and repairs.
-The amount of such fees vary greatly depending on where your home is located.
+– HOA (Homeowner’s Association) fees are paid if your house is within a community, a condo for instance, that sets its own rules for administering a group of properties, sharing the same spaces, safety conditions, general upkeeping, or still about parking and use of common areas.
+HOA fees are then used as a fund to guarantee a set of services.
+The amount of such fees vary greatly depending on where your home is located; you’ll have to manually input your HOA fee.

 To recap, your mortgage payments include always:

-Lastly, on top of the mortgage, there are non-recurring expenses to be factored in, such as closing costs, eventual moving expenses, initial renovations you may want to do prior to living into your new house, home maintenance.
+On top of the mortgage, there are non-recurring expenses to be factored in, such as closing costs, eventual moving expenses, initial renovations you may want to do prior to living into your new house, house maintenance.

 Closing costs are the ones due to end the mortgage process.
 They are not included in the mortgage, but represent a significant upfront amount: they can vary in a range of 2-5% of the entire loan, which means thousands of dollars.
 They are set depending on the lender, home location, type of mortgage, and can be negotiated with the seller, who can choose to share them partially.